maiharshrivastava/Data-structures/README.md

-# LinkedList
+# Linked List Node Creation and Printing

-This C++ program demonstrates the creation of a basic linked list.
-It consists of a `Node` class representing individual nodes in the linked list and a `main` function that creates a single node and prints its data and the value of its `next` pointer.
+This C++ code demonstrates the creation of a basic linked list node and printing its data.

 ## Code Explanation

+- The `Node` class represents a node in a linked list.
+- It contains three attributes: `data` to store the node's value, `prev` to point to the previous node (not used in this example), and `next` to point to the next node.
+- The constructor `Node(int d)` initializes the node with the given data value and sets `prev` and `next` pointers to NULL.
-The following code creates a basic linked list node using the `Node` class and prints its data and the value of its `next` pointer:
+- The `print` function traverses the linked list starting from the provided `head` node and prints the data of each node.

+## Code

 ```cpp
 #include <iostream>